kschroeer/simplexmlserializer/README.md

 ### Primitives and Strings

-For the primitive types boolean, byte, char, double, float, int, long, short (or their wrapper classes) and strings, the **toString()** method is called to serialize them.
+For the primitive types boolean, byte, char, double, float, int, long, short (or their wrapper classes) and strings, the toString() method is called to serialize them.

+**Example:**

 ```java
 public class Demo {